SerhiiLarchenko/movies-store/README.md

 - Sort by title, year and format
 - Shuffle movies
 - Search by title and actors
+- Input validation
 - Import data from txt file
+- Adaptive and responsive design for desktop, tablet, mobile

 #### Using
 - React.js